lucas-louis/Deemos/README.md

 ## Team & Feedbacks

 Our team is "Deemos x PoC".
-Through this hackaton we
+Thanks to this hackaton we discovered the technology of Starton.
+This hackaton was a very good discovery of this technology.

 ## How to Use